robinkoestler/vokindle/README.md

+Did you ever wanted to keep & organize your annotations from your Kindle, after having finished reading a book?

+Such a clean exporting functionality is now possible with:

 # Vokindle

 A Python tool to extract vocabulary and quotes from Kindle HTML exports, with optional translation support and statistics.

+## Features

+- Extract single-word highlights as a sorted vocabulary list
+- Extract multi-word highlights as quotes with metadata
+- Support for translations into multiple languages
+- Merge multiple Kindle exports into a single output, with duplicate handling
+- Detailed statistics
+- Clean output format with organized directory structure
+- Easy to use command-line interface
+- Python API for programmatic usage

 ## Installation